revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

 - Connection pooling refers to the task of grouping database connections in the cache to make them reusable because opening new connections every time to a database is a time-consuming process.
 - Therefore, connection pooling enables us to reuse already existing and active database connections, whenever required, increasing the performance of our application.
-- We can enable or disable connection pooling in your application by setting the pooling property to either true or false in the connection string.
-By default, it is enabled in an application.
+- We can enable or disable connection pooling in your application by setting the pooling property to either true or false in the connection string.By default, it is enabled in an application.

 </blockquote>